alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 options="700x" >}}

 #### Step 3:
-Starting from the piece you made in Step 2.
+Starting from the **Back** piece you made in Step 2.
 Fold the straight edges towards the wrong side and stitch them to prevent fraying:

 {{< figureCupper
 img="step5.jpg"